AlexSafatli/AlexSafatli.github.io/about.md

 I am a software engineer and PhD candidate who graduated with a M.S.E. in CS at Dalhousie University.

+I have a knack for understanding systems quickly and efficiently.
+I possess a large breadth of knowledge in many areas of computer science and possess a great deal of soft skills ranging from public speaking and publication to strong technical expertise and familiarity with many software stacks.

 I enjoy teaching.
 I relish the chance to manage large projects.
 I absolutely adore automating things and building systems from scratch.
 And I regularly code and participate in [a number of projects]({{site.baseurl}}/projects), both small and large.

 Previously, I have...